Eyelid Surgery - Cost / Price - Images / Videos - Before & After

 After your eyelid surgery, you will need to take about a week off work.
 Most people return to work in seven to ten days after the surgery.
 If your occupation involves driving, it is important you do not return before your vision is back to normal.

 You will not be able to drive yourself home after the surgery.
-This is due to your eyes being slightly swollen from the procedure and the medications used may cloud your judgment.
+This is due to your eyes being slightly swollen from the procedure and the medications used may cloud your judgement.
 You must, therefore, ask a friend or family member to collect you from the hospital.
 Your surgeon will usually advise that you do not drive until your vision is completely back to normal and the swelling around your eyes subsides.

 Returning to exercise